hsuanchih/Scribbles/Playground/Promise-And-Future.md

 So what's the difference between a __Promise__ and a __Future__?
 Behavior wise they are the same.
 Conceptually, however, a __Promise__ is a token of commitment to honor an agreement in the __Future__, despite not being able to do so at the time of making the promise.
 And that is how promises & futures relate to each other.

-We've probably seen promises/futures in action from the past, but in this chapter, we're going to see how they work under the hood.
+We've probably seen promises/futures in action from the past, but in this entry, we're going to see how they work under the hood.
 Let's start with a simple promise and build on it.

 ```Swift
 // The most primitive form of a Promise